 How to Find Your IP Address on Windows 11

-You find your IP address on Windows 11 by using either the Settings app or the Command Prompt.
+You find your IP address on Windows 11 by using the Settings app or the Command Prompt.

 Find your IP address using Settings